tatsy/LightField/README.md

 #### Interface

-* Focus and aperture size

-With the sliders in the right, you can change the focus and aperture size of the camera.
+* **Focus and aperture size:** with the sliders in the right, you can change the focus and aperture size of the camera.

-* View point

-By clicking and dragging on the view, you can change the view point.
+* **View point:** by clicking and dragging on the view, you can change the view point.

 ## Screen shot